 About Me

 Thank you for stopping by!
-I welcome your comments and especially your help in faithfully handling–and heeding–God’s written word.
+I welcome your interaction and prayers as I aim to faithfully handle—and heed—God’s written word.

 For Christ and his Church,